Meta Software Engineer Interview (questions, process, prep)

 • How would you design a system that can handle millions of card transactions per hour?

-• How would you design security for Facebook's corporate network from scratch (Security team interview)?
+• How would you design security for Meta's corporate network from scratch (Security team interview)?

-As we mentioned previously, if you're applying for a manager position or above, then you'll have multiple behavioral interviews and also cover topics such as leading teams, developing talent, managing the day-to-day, etc.
+As we mentioned previously, if you're applying for a manager position you'll also cover topics such as leading teams, developing talent, managing the day-to-day, etc.

 Below we've listed ten frequent behavioral questions that Meta tends to ask, according to data from Glassdoor.
 For more information, check out our articles on the Meta behavioral interview and the "Why Meta?" question.